softwareguru/osacon-website/content/sessions/2023/leveraging-object-storage-tiered-storage-for-clickhouse.md

 video: https://youtu.be/yk7Q1uOpAAQ
 ---

-Discussing the journey to make Tiered Storage available for Aiven for ClickHouse.
-From product discovery to the benefits and use cases of leveraging object storage for ClickHouse workloads.
+Discussing the journey to make Tiered Storage available for Aiven for ClickHouse®.
+From product discovery to the benefits and use cases of leveraging object storage for ClickHouse® workloads.